JeffreyGaydos/music-database-generator/Schema/SCHEMA_README.md

 - `TrackID`
   - Foreign key to the `Main` table
 - `TrackOrder`
-  - The order in which the tracks in the playlist defined by `PlaylistID` are ogranized
+  - The order in which the tracks in the playlist defined by `PlaylistID` are organized
-  - Track order is not gaurenteed to be sequential within 1 playlist (i.e. could be 1, 2, 6, 8, etc.)
+  - Track order is not guaranteed to be sequential within 1 playlist (i.e. could be 1, 2, 6, 8, etc.)

 ## **PlayLogs**
 Records which songs were played and when.
-This table will likely need to be purged preiodically if used by a custom music app.
+This table will likely need to be purged periodically if used by a custom music app.
 This data is not generated because it is intended for use by a custom music app.
-One feature of using a table like this is a "persistent shuffle" that avoid playing the same songs that one might have heard from a different playist.
+One feature of using a table like this is a "persistent shuffle" that avoid playing the same songs that one might have heard from a different playlist.
 This would also allow for statistics on most played and least played songs in one's library.
 - `TrackID`
   - Foreign key to the `Main` table
 - `DatePlayed`